 - If you’re a Swiftie you’ll love Candlelight: A Tribute to Taylor Swift at First Church for the ultimate fall vibes

-These limited-edition Candlelight experiences only take place in October!
+Some of these limited-edition Candlelight experiences only take place in October!
 Tickets are selling out fast for showtimes, so make sure to secure a seat!

-4. Go apple picking at a tranquil orchard
+5. Go apple picking at a tranquil orchard

 Apple picking is the quintessential fall activity in New England.
 What’s better than exploring picturesque apple orchards, picking your own, and taking a bag home to enjoy in a homemade apple pie or just by themselves?
 Our list of the ten best orchards will definitely get you motivated to plan a weekend excursion outside the city.